The Modern AI Playbook

 The world of the future will be an even more demanding struggle against the limitations of our intelligence, not a comfortable hammock in which we can lie down to be waited upon by our robot slaves.

 This vision stands in stark contrast to utopian fantasies of automated abundance.
 Wiener foresaw that as machines took over routine cognitive and physical tasks, the remaining challenges would become more abstract, more complex, and more demanding of human creativity and judgment.
 The age of AI would not eliminate work—it would transform it into work that pushes against the very boundaries of human capability.
-This perspective resonates powerfully with today’s experience: while AI systems can now draft legal documents, generate code, and analyze medical images, the highest-value human contributions increasingly involve strategic thinking, ethical reasoning, and creative synthesis that remain beyond machine capabilities.

 John Maynard Keynes, writing during the Great Depression in his 1930 essay Economic Possibilities for our Grandchildren (1930), offered a remarkably optimistic counterpoint.
 Keynes predicted that within a century—roughly by 2030—technological progress and capital accumulation would “solve the economic problem” for humanity.
 By this he meant that productivity gains would become so substantial that meeting humanity’s basic material needs would require only minimal labor.
 Keynes envisioned a future where people might work perhaps fifteen hours per week, devoting the remainder of their time to leisure, culture, and the pursuit of fulfilling activities.

-Keynes distinguished between “absolute needs”—those we feel regardless of others’ circumstances, such as food, shelter, and safety—and “relative needs”—our desire to feel superior to our fellows.
+Keynes distinguished between absolute needs—those we feel regardless of others’ circumstances, such as food, shelter, and safety—and relative needs—our desire to feel superior to our fellows.
 He argued that while relative needs are insatiable, absolute needs could be satisfied through technological abundance.
 Once this occurred, humanity would face a new challenge: learning to live wisely with leisure.
 Keynes worried that without the structure and purpose provided by work, many people would struggle to find meaning.
 He wrote that humanity would need to cultivate the “art of life itself” and learn to value activities pursued for their own sake rather than for economic gain.

 Thorstein Veblen, writing even earlier in The Theory of the Leisure Class (1899), offered a more cynical analysis of how elites use both leisure and consumption to signal status.
 Veblen introduced the concept of conspicuous consumption—the purchase of goods and services primarily to display wealth and social status rather than to satisfy genuine needs.
 The leisure class, in Veblen’s analysis, derives its social standing not from productive labor but from the ostentatious display of time and resources devoted to non-productive activities.